voxpupuli/puppet-ca_cert/REFERENCE.md

 The installed trusted certificate's POSIX group permissions.
 This uses the same syntax as Puppet's native file resource's "group" parameter.
-It defaults to 'system' on AIX, to 'sys' on Solaris, to 'staff' on Ubuntu/Debian, and to 'root' in other cases.

 Default value: `$ca_cert::params::cert_dir_group`